LAAOUAFIFATIHA/first_flutter_App/README.md

 - Install Android Studio
 - Install Git
 - Put the path of flutter in enveroment variable
+- if you don't put the installed flutter in the right nvroment you will face a lot of errors.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)